hotshot07/computer_networks_project-2/README.md

 # Project2

 ## Heatmap
-I'm made a heatmap of what our service would look like if like 2500 people use it
+Heatmap of what our service would look like if like 2500 people use it:

 We've used python3 for this project\
 To run the script, install these dependencies\